kubernetes/website/docs/tasks/access-kubernetes-api/extend-api-third-party-resource.md

 ## What is ThirdPartyResource?

-**ThirdPartyResource is deprecated as of Kubernetes 1.7 and may be removed in version 1.8 in accordance with the [deprecation policy](/docs/reference/deprecation-policy) for beta features.**
+**ThirdPartyResource is deprecated as of Kubernetes 1.7 and has been removed in version 1.8 in accordance with the [deprecation policy](/docs/reference/deprecation-policy) for beta features.**

 **To avoid losing data stored in ThirdPartyResources, you must